-The right to adequate housing for all can be progressively realized by focusing (technical, legislative and financial) efforts - including those that specifically address the special needs of the most vulnerable and marginalized groups - to support adequate, healthy, safe and affordable options.
-To enhance social cohesion (i.e. avoid segregation, gentrification and gated communities) while combatting homelessness, development of mixed communities is encouraged.
+- 33. The right to adequate housing for all can be progressively realized by focusing (technical, legislative and financial) efforts including those that specifically address the special needs of the most vulnerable and marginalized groups to support adequate, healthy, safe and affordable options.
+To enhance social cohesion (i.e. avoid segregation, gentrification and gated communities) while combating homelessness, development of mixed communities is encouraged. - 34.
 Inclusive housing policies and strategies are instrumental in addressing the challenge of slums.
-C A rights-based approach in promoting fair housing policies helps empower the poor while minimizing inequalities and discrimination in the housing sector.
-Ci The incorporation of gender aspects in housing and urban development policies and practices will enhance inclusiveness as women, men, boys, and girls experience and benefit from urbanization differently.
-Ciii/xciii A gender-sensitive approach will increase active involvement of all stakeholders, including women, and benefit the whole population.
-Civ
+90 A rights-based approach in promoting fair housing policies helps empower the poor while minimizing inequalities and discrimination in the housing sector.
+91 The incorporation of gender aspects in housing and urban development policies and practices will enhance inclusiveness as women, men, boys, and girls experience and benefit from urbanization differently.
+92,93 A gender-